SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 6. The Festival presentation format is DCP (jpeg2000mxf)

-7. All films must be made available to screen by September 1st, 2017.
+7. All selected films must be made available to screen by September 1st, 2019.

 8. Films must be in original language with English subtitles (if necessary).